hzhbuaa/Temporal-higher-order-immunization/README.md

 # Immunization on Temporal Higher-Order Networks

-This repository contains the theory and stochastic simulation code used to study immunization strategies for SIS dynamics on higher-order activity-driven (HOAD) temporal networks.
+This repository contains the theory and stochastic simulation code used to study immunization strategies on higher-order temporal networks.
 The associated paper, *Immunization on Temporal Higher-Order Networks*, is available at [arXiv:2607.10171](https://arxiv.org/abs/2607.10171).

 ## Files